What are Surgical Options to Treat Parkinson's?

 Subthalamotomy

 Subthalamotomies are rarely performed today.
 During a subthalamotomy, the small portion of the brain called the subthalamic nucleus is destroyed.
-This helps relieve motor symptoms of PD like tremor, rigidity, and bradykinesia.
+This helps relieve motor symptoms of PD like tremor, rigidity, and bradykinesia.2,4

 In most cases, a subthalamotomy is performed only on 1 side of the brain.
-Risk of speech and cognitive problems are greatly increased when it is performed on both sides of the brain.
+The risk of speech and cognitive problems is greatly increased when it is performed on both sides of the brain.
 To locate the subthalamus, brain scans like MRI or CT are used before surgery.2,4